 - Underlying tooth decay

-How do you treat a patient with a cracked tooth syndrome?
+How do you treat a patient with cracked tooth syndrome?

-Were you chewing hard substance like ice or someone hit you on the face and the tooth cracked?
+Were you chewing hard substances like ice or someone hit you on the face and the tooth cracked?
 You can restore the tooth and have your beautiful smile back.
 There several ways you can restore your cracked tooth.
-They include, dental fillings/bonding, veneers, dental crowns, root canal, and dental implants.
-The dentist will select the best restoration procedure depending on how severe the crack is.
+They include, tooth fillings/bonding, veneers, dental crowns, root canal, and dental implants.
+The dentist will select highly recommended restoration procedure depending on how severe the crack is.

 - Dental fillings or bonding